 - Emphasize self-help, with project ideas initiated, planned and implemented by the neighbors and community members who will themselves be impacted by the project.

 - Occur within the Seattle city limits.

 The Small Sparks Fund is open to formal and informal neighborhood and grassroots community groups with annual organizational budgets of less than $25,000.
 (If a group does not have a tax identification number, it must use a fiscal sponsor for funding requests more than $600.)

 How to Apply

 You can now apply for the Small Sparks Fund online.
 Click here to get started.

 Applications are accepted year-round and must be received by the Neighborhood Matching Fund office at least six weeks prior to the start of the project.
 Applicants are notified of award decision within two weeks of application submission.

 For more information about the Small Sparks Fund, contact a Neighborhood Matching Fund project manager.

-Seattle Night Out is August 5, 2014.
-Small Sparks Fund can provide matching funds for neighborhood-initiated projects that promote community engagement for Night Out activities in your neighborhood.
+Small Sparks Fund can provide matching funds for neighborhood-initiated projects that promote community engagement for back-to-school activities in your neighborhood.